lmartinf1091/W-D-Skill-Challenge/Read ME.md

     		)
 	)

 #14 Create the Property Occupancy Index (relative to state), this metric measures how occupied a property is relative to other properties in the same state.
-This will signal if the occupancy of a selected property is above or below state average.
+This will signal if the occupancy of a selected property is above or below state average:

 	a.
 First calculate the State's average occupancy rate State Avg Occupancy =
 		CALCULATE(